joyboseroy/indus_decipher/README.md

 `python3 data/convert_dcs_sanskrit_to_csv.py`; see CITATIONS.md for
 source and license notes).

-## A third language considered, and set aside honestly: Old Tamil
+## Old Tamil: located, tried, and the predicted sparsity problem confirmed empirically

-Sangam-era Old Tamil was the natural third external-language candidate, and was investigated to the same standard as Sumerian and Sanskrit before being set aside, rather than forced through at lower quality.
-Project Madurai (projectmadurai.org) provides real, public-domain digitized Sangam texts, but as plain Unicode or TSCII text with no lemmatization, no morphological segmentation, and no part-of-speech tagging, unlike ETCSL's TEI markup or DCS's CoNLL-U format.
-Classical Tamil is agglutinative with productive sandhi; naive whitespace tokenization would bundle multiple morphemes into single "word" tokens inconsistently across the corpus, in a way this project has no principled basis to correct without real morphological analysis it does not have.
+Sangam-era Old Tamil was the natural third external-language candidate, and was investigated to the same standard as Sumerian and Sanskrit.
+The first attempt found only Project Madurai's plain Unicode/TSCII text, with no lemmatization, no morphological segmentation, and no part-of-speech tagging, unlike ETCSL's TEI markup or DCS's CoNLL-U format.
+Classical Tamil is agglutinative with productive sandhi, so naive whitespace tokenization would bundle multiple morphemes into single "word" tokens inconsistently, in a way this project had no principled basis to correct.
-Rather than build a third calibration corpus at a visibly lower and methodologically shakier standard than the first two, this is recorded as a real gap: a lemmatized or morphologically segmented digital Sangam corpus, if one exists and can be located, would be a genuine addition to
-## A third language, located and tried: Old Tamil, with the sparsity problem confirmed empirically
+That was recorded as a real, named gap rather than forced through at lower quality.

-The gap flagged above did get filled, on a real corpus this time: the Sangam Literature Corpus (starhopp3r/sangam, scraped from Vaidehi Herbert's translations, 2,377 poems, see CITATIONS.md), a genuine, carefully assembled digitization with rich per-poem metadata.
-But the underlying limitation predicted above was real, not hypothetical, and `experiments/tamil_calibration_test.py` confirms it directly rather than leaving it as a theoretical concern: no lemmatized version of this corpus exists, so `data/convert_tamil_to_csv.py` uses raw whitespace- separated orthographic words, and Tamil's agglutinative morphology means most such "words" are functionally unique inflected forms.
+The gap later got filled, on a real corpus: the Sangam Literature Corpus (starhopp3r/sangam, scraped from Vaidehi Herbert's translations, 2,377 poems, see CITATIONS.md), a genuine, carefully assembled digitization with rich per-poem metadata.
+But the underlying limitation predicted above was real, not hypothetical, and `experiments/tamil_calibration_test.py` confirms it directly rather than leaving it as a theoretical concern: no lemmatized version of this corpus exists either, so `data/convert_tamil_to_csv.py` uses raw whitespace-separated orthographic words, and Tamil's agglutinative morphology means most such "words" are functionally unique inflected forms.

 The severity is visible in one number before any test is even run: this corpus's vocabulary (35,301 distinct orthographic words) EXCEEDS its own